mostafamedhat1983/terraform-aws-eks/README.md

-# Todo App Infrastructure - AWS EKS with Terraform
+# AWS EKS Infrastructure with Terraform

-Production-ready AWS infrastructure built from scratch for deploying a containerized todo application on EKS.
+Production-ready AWS infrastructure built from scratch for deploying containerized applications on EKS.
 Demonstrates real-world DevOps practices, security hardening, and infrastructure as code principles.

 ## 🎯 Project Overview